Restless legs syndrome and related disordersWillis-Ekbom disease; Ekbom's syndrome; Periodic limb movement disorder; RLS; PLMD

 - Rotigotine (Neupro) is a patch preparation.
 Common side effects include back or joint pain, dizziness, decreased appetite, dry mouth, fatigue, sweating, trouble sleeping or upset stomach.

-- Cabergoline and pergolide are dopamine agonists that should be used only when other medications have been tried and failed they pose a risk of heart valve damage.
+- Cabergoline and pergolide are dopamine agonists that should be used only when other medications have been tried and failed they pose a risk of

 Other dopamine agonists that have been tested in small studies include alpha-dihydroergocryptine, or DHEC (Almirid), and piribedil (Trivastal).
 However, there is not enough evidence to support their use for RLS treatment and they are not approved by the FDA.